How to apply for this EIS

 Fund title: Jenson EIS Fund 2022-2023 Tranche 3

 WealthMe Arrangement Fee is paid by the product provider from the Initial commission.

 Product charge - No initial fees charged to the Investor.
 Investment fee charged to the Investee Companies

 Product information - provided by Jenson

-The 2022/23 Fund is now open for investment and we have a small exclusive follow-on EIS Fund round that will be invested into a minimum of 5 companies from our existing portfolio.
-We aim to close the Fund at the end of June 2022 and complete deployment straight away thereby allowing carry-back to the 2021-2022 tax year.
+The third tranche of the 2022/23 Fund is now open for investment and we will be looking to invest into a minimum of 5 companies from our existing portfolio.
+We aim to close the Fund on the 27 March 2023 with deployment planned within the 2022-2023, thereby allowing carry-back to the 2021-2022 tax year.

 The Jenson EIS Fund was established in 2015 by Jenson Funding Partners (“JFP”) with the primary aim of supporting follow-on opportunities from its growing portfolio of SEIS companies.

 A key part of the fund’s strategy is to target what JFP describes as the “EIS equity gap”, the stage between SEIS and later-stage EIS/Pre-Series A funding rounds.
 Companies at this point are typically just beginning to gain commercial traction and require funding and support to continue scaling the business.

 To date, the Jenson EIS Funds have invested £4.7 million into 28 portfolio companies (all but one existing SEIS investments).
 The fund recently achieved its first exit, delivering returns across five out of eight funds ranging from 2.2x to 4.2x the gross investment costs (including performance fees and excluding the effects of any tax reliefs).

 - All investee companies are required to have HMRC Advance Assurance in place before investment is complete.